Coffee, Brains and Advice

 “Can I take you out for coffee and pick your brain?”

 This question simultaneously brings up feelings of flattery and hesitation.
 I’m flattered that someone deems me knowledgeable enough to help them on their career path and give advice.
 But getting unsolicited requests feels like an imposition on my time (and subsequently, my money).
 Even if the request is short, polite, friendly and comes from a good place.
-And then being asked to travel to some coffee shop, especially to meet someone I don’t know?
+And then being asked to travel to a coffee shop, to meet someone I don’t know?
 Or to respond to an email with a laundry list of questions?
 We all have different comfort levels so for some people, this is not an issue.
 But for me, it’s a bit of an uncomfortable ask from a stranger.

 Even emails can be time consuming.
 There have been times where it has taken me 30–45 minutes to respond.
 Sometimes I’ll get a laundry list of questions, a resume, a blog post, a request to tap into my expertise to help them figure out how they can make their product or organization better.
 Sometimes all in the same request!
 So… what do I get out of this?
-At the end of the day, I gotta eat and warm fuzzy feelings don’t pay the bills.
+Helping someone may feel good but it don’t pay the bills.

 But sometimes I feel guilty when I say no or don’t get a chance to respond right away.
 I do generally like to be helpful so I generally want to say yes.
-Especially if the request is coming from a woman or PoC (person of color) who specifically sought me out to get my perspective.
+Especially if the request is coming from a woman or PoC who specifically sought me out to get my perspective.
 I want to be helpful.
 And the kicker?
 Sometimes I’ll tell the requestor about my mailing list, consultancy service or rates and the response I get is… ***crickets***